top of page

 I’m grieving a recent loss.
 Can IM help me?

-First, I'm so sorry for your loss.
 I'd recommend a multi-pronged approach to address your grief.
-IM may be helpful in that it can help you open more fully to your grief, and the true love within your grief, as much as your body is ready for.
+I have worked with meditators who are grieving recent losses.
+Depending on where you are in your grieving, IM may help you open more fully to your grief, and the true love within your grief, as much as your body is ready for.
+I'd be happy to chat with you to explore.

 Can I do an Inquiry Meditation session with my partner/child/friend/others present?